Pentair (NYSE:PNR) Releases Q1 2022 Earnings Guidance

 Pentair (NYSE:PNR – Get Rating) updated its first quarter 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $0.800-$0.800 for the period, compared to the Thomson Reuters consensus estimate of $0.810.
 The company issued revenue guidance of $926.51 million-$961.15 million, compared to the consensus revenue estimate of $952.87 million.Pentair also updated its FY 2022 guidance to $3.700-$3.800 EPS.

-Pentair (NYSE:PNR – Get Rating) last posted its earnings results on Tuesday, February 1st.
-The industrial products company reported $0.87 earnings per share for the quarter, topping the consensus estimate of $0.85 by $0.02.
-The firm had revenue of $988.60 million during the quarter, compared to the consensus estimate of $942.67 million.
-Pentair had a net margin of 14.69% and a return on equity of 24.73%.
-The company’s revenue was up 24.2% on a year-over-year basis.
-During the same quarter last year, the company earned $0.70 earnings per share.
-As a group, equities analysts predict that Pentair will post 3.71 earnings per share for the current year.
+Pentair (NYSE:PNR – Get Rating) last issued its quarterly earnings data on Tuesday, February 1st.
+The industrial products company reported $0.87 EPS for the quarter, beating the consensus estimate of $0.85 by $0.02.
+Pentair had a return on equity of 24.73% and a net margin of 14.69%.
+The company had revenue of $988.60 million for the quarter, compared to analyst estimates of $942.67 million.
+During the same period last year, the company earned $0.70 earnings per share.
+Pentair’s quarterly revenue was up 24.2% compared to the same quarter last year.
+Equities research analysts forecast that Pentair will post 3.71 EPS for the current year.

-Several analysts recently commented on the stock.
-Mizuho raised shares of Pentair from an underperform rating to a neutral rating and increased their price objective for the company from $60.00 to $62.00 in a research report on Friday, March 4th.
-Loop Capital assumed coverage on shares of Pentair in a report on Monday, November 22nd.
-They issued a buy rating and a $105.00 target price for the company.
-Finally, Morgan Stanley lowered their price target on Pentair from $63.00 to $55.00 and set an underweight rating for the company in a research report on Wednesday, February 2nd.
-Three analysts have rated the stock with a sell rating, seven have assigned a hold rating and seven have given a buy rating to the stock.
-Based on data from MarketBeat.com, Pentair currently has an average rating of Hold and an average price target of $79.14.
+A number of brokerages recently commented on PNR.
+Morgan Stanley reduced their price objective on Pentair from $63.00 to $55.00 and set an underweight rating on the stock in a research report on Wednesday, February 2nd.
+Mizuho upgraded Pentair from an underperform rating to a neutral rating and lifted their price objective for the stock from $60.00 to $62.00 in a research report on Friday, March 4th.
+Finally, Loop Capital began coverage on Pentair in a research report on Monday, November 22nd.
+They set a buy rating and a $105.00 price objective on the stock.
+Three research analysts have rated the stock with a sell rating, seven have given a hold rating and seven have given a buy rating to the company’s stock.
+According to data from MarketBeat, the company presently has a consensus rating of Hold and a consensus price target of $79.14.

-A number of large investors have recently modified their holdings of the business.
-Morgan Stanley grew its holdings in shares of Pentair by 9.5% during the 2nd quarter.
-Morgan Stanley now owns 627,869 shares of the industrial products company’s stock worth $42,377,000 after purchasing an additional 54,495 shares during the period.
-Millennium Management LLC lifted its stake in Pentair by 1.3% during the 3rd quarter.
-Millennium Management LLC now owns 14,850 shares of the industrial products company’s stock worth $1,079,000 after acquiring an additional 191 shares in the last quarter.
-Barclays PLC lifted its stake in Pentair by 1.5% during the 4th quarter.
-Barclays PLC now owns 238,575 shares of the industrial products company’s stock worth $17,423,000 after acquiring an additional 3,414 shares in the last quarter.
-Schonfeld Strategic Advisors LLC acquired a new position in Pentair during the 4th quarter worth about $566,000.
-Finally, Stifel Financial Corp lifted its stake in Pentair by 5.0% during the 4th quarter.
-Stifel Financial Corp now owns 123,725 shares of the industrial products company’s stock worth $9,036,000 after acquiring an additional 5,926 shares in the last quarter.
-Institutional investors own 87.33% of the company’s stock.
+Several large investors have recently added to or reduced their stakes in the company.
+Weiss Multi Strategy Advisers LLC acquired a new position in shares of Pentair during the 4th quarter worth about $1,480,000.
+Forum Financial Management LP acquired a new position in shares of Pentair during the 4th quarter worth about $204,000.
+NewEdge Advisors LLC acquired a new position in shares of Pentair during the 4th quarter worth about $446,000.
+Toroso Investments LLC boosted its position in shares of Pentair by 38.7% during the 4th quarter.
+Toroso Investments LLC now owns 5,601 shares of the industrial products company’s stock worth $409,000 after acquiring an additional 1,564 shares in the last quarter.
+Finally, Zullo Investment Group Inc. acquired a new stake in shares of Pentair in the 4th quarter valued at about $35,000.
+87.33% of the stock is owned by institutional investors and hedge funds.

 Pentair Company Profile (Get Rating)